nglendening/nglendening.github.io/_pages/cv.md

 * "Modelling Scientific Advisory Groups".
 Poster at the Formal Epistemology Workshop (FEW).
 Irvine, CA. November 2022.

 **Invited**
+* “Multilayer Networks and the Evolution of Risky Cooperation”, Computational Social Philosophy Seminars, Online, January 2024
 * “Modelling Hiding Dissent in Journal Publications”, University of California Science, Values, and Policy Workshop, June 2023
 * “The Unconscious Conventionalism of the Geometry of Space Time”, 6th LSE-Bayreuth Student Philosophy Conference, University of Bayreuth, May 2018